tato469/AppCompatAndMaterialTempates/README.md

 # AppCompat and Material Tempates
-Updated and useful Android templates for Android Studio
+Useful Android templates for Android Studio

+### Without maintenance
+These templates are now out of maintenance.

 ## Manual installation
 Download this project and extract everything to: